bazelbuild/bazel/tools/build_defs/pkg/README.md

  - `bazel-tools` create a tarball with the base workspace (mode `0644`) to `/usr/share/bazel/tools` ; the `modes` attribute let us specifies executable files,
- - `bazel-all` creates a gzip-compressed tarball that merge the two previous tarballs.

 <a name="pkg_tar"></a>
 ## pkg_tar